 What is Hard Maple Wood?

-Hard maple wood comes from one of the most common trees in North America, the sugar maple.
+Hard maple wood is a hardwood that comes from one of the most common trees in North America, the sugar maple.

 Its light color and fine grain are two of the reasons why it is often used in furniture and other products that require high stability and strength.